 Enter tax amounts that result from current period adjustments.
-Use a minus sign (if possible) to show an adjustment that decreases the total taxes shown on line 5.
+Use a minus sign (if possible) to show an adjustment that decreases the total taxes shown on line 4d.
 Otherwise, use parentheses.

-In certain cases, you must adjust the amounts you reported as social security and Medicare taxes in column 2 of lines 4a, 4b, and 4c to figure your correct tax liability for this year's Form 944.
-See section 13 of Pub.
-15 (Circular E).
+In certain cases, you must adjust the amounts you reported as social security and Medicare taxes in column 2 of lines 4a, 4b, and 4c to figure your correct tax liability for this year's Form 944-SS.
+See section 9 of Pub.
+80 (Circular SS).

-If you need to adjust any amount reported on line 6 or 6a from a previously filed From 944, complete and file Form 944-X. Form 944-X is an adjusted return and is filed separately from Form 944.
-See section 13 of Pub.
-15 (Circular E).
+If you need to adjust any amount reported on line 6 from a previously filed Form 944-SS, complete and file Form 944-X. Form 944-X is filed separately from Form 944-SS.
+See section 9 of Pub.
+80 (Circular SS).

 Fractions of cents.
 Enter adjustments for fractions of cents (due to rounding) relating to the employee share of social security and Medicare taxes withheld.
-The employee share of amounts shown in column 2 of lines 4a, 4b, and 4c may differ slightly from amounts actually withheld from employees' paychecks due to rounding social security and Medicare taxes based on statutory rates.
+The employee share of amounts shown in column 2 of lines 4a through 4c may differ slightly from amounts actually withheld from employees' paychecks due to rounding social security and Medicare taxes based on statutory rates.

 Sick pay.
-Enter the adjustment for the employee share of social security and Medicare taxes that were withheld and deposited by your third-party sick pay payer with regard to sick pay paid by the third party.
+Enter the adjustment for the employee share of social security and Medicare taxes that were withheld and deposited by your third-party sick pay payer with regard to sick pay paid by the third-party.
 These wages should be included on lines 4a and 4c.
 If you are the third-party sick pay payer, enter the adjustment for any employer share of these taxes required to be paid by the employer.

 Adjustments for tips and group-term life insurance.
-Enter adjustments for both of the following items.
+Enter adjustments for both the following items.

-- Any uncollected employee share of social security and Medicare taxes on tips. - The uncollected employee share of social security and Medicare taxes on group-term life insurance premiums paid for former employees.
+• Any uncollected employee share of social security and Medicare taxes on tips.

+• The uncollected employee share of social security and Medicare taxes on group-term life insurance premiums paid for former employees.